nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 Edits an existing person in the address book.

-Format: `edit INDEX [n/NAME] [p/PHONE] [e/EMAIL] [a/ADDRESS] [evt/EVENT INDEX]…​`
+Format: `edit INDEX [n/NAME] [p/PHONE] [e/EMAIL] [a/ADDRESS] [evt/EVENT_INDEX]…​`

 * Edits the person at the specified `INDEX`.
 The index refers to the index number shown in the displayed person list.
 The index **must be a positive integer** 1, 2, 3, …​
 * At least one of the optional fields must be provided.
 * Existing values will be updated to the input values.
-* When editing tags, the tags will be added to the existing tags of the person i.e adding of tags is cumulative.
+* When editing event tags, the event tags will be added to the existing event tags of the person i.e adding of event tags is cumulative.
-* You can remove all the person’s event tags by typing `evt/` without specifying any event index after it.
+* You can remove all the person’s event tags by typing `evt/` only without specifying any event index after it.
+* Either the addition of event tags or the removal of event tags can be done at a time. ie removal and addition of event tags cannot be done in a single command. eg. `evt/ evt/2` and `evt/2 evt/` cannot be recognised.

 Examples:
 *  `edit 1 p/91234567 e/johndoe@example.com` Edits the phone number and email address of the 1st person to be `91234567` and `johndoe@example.com` respectively.